 Johannes Zachariassen said that Metius and Cornelius Drebbel, another Dutch inventor, bought and copied a telescope created by his father, Zacharias Janssen.
 This story is questionable since Johannes Zachariassen claimed that this occurred in 1920.
 This would have happened after the patent application made by Metius in 1908, making its validity doubtful.

 Overall, Metius’ narrative is startlingly similar to that of Lipperhey.
 Unlike Lipperhey, Metius has largely been forgotten.
 His case is supported by little evidence, and the fact that his patent came after those of others does not help the argument that he created the telescope.

 Though we do not believe that Metius created the telescope, one cannot ignore the fact that he could possibly still be its inventor.

 To me, it seems impossible to make a definitive conclusion regarding the inventor of the telescope.
 This is because there simply is not enough evidence.
-Though some people seem more likely than others, the case can be made that any of the 4 men above are the true creator of the telescope.
+Though some people seem more likely than others, the case can be made that any of the four men above is the true creator of the telescope.